 #6: Kansas City Royals Over-Collar Slide Bandana (Game Day Style That Stays Put All Day)

-Pre-wash your fabric twice so it won’t shrink after muddy park adventures.
-One neighbor made 8 bandanas from a single yard of fabric—flipping between team logos and neutral stripes depending on whether guests are visiting.
-The triangle point sways when he trots, catching light on the printed logos.
+Wash the fabric twice before cutting, as it will shrink after a day of getting muddy at the park.
+My neighbor made eight bandanas from one yard of fabric.
+Depending on who is visiting, she flips between the team logo and a stripey pattern.
+The triangle point sways when he trots, catching the light on the printed logos.

 📸 Photo credit: Instagram @skiptomyloublog